Scottish-Tech-Army/Volunteer-app/README.md

 # Welcome

-Welcome to the the Volunteering App Github repo
+Welcome to the the Volunteering App Github repo.

 # Download the app!